Marcroth0/p1-secret-bar/README.md

 -   A way to make sure the image being sent in is in fact their own dog.
 As well as see -

-## Testing
+# Testing

-I tested the responsiveness of the site on the below units, using chrome dev as well as in real life testing:
+<p>I tested the responsiveness of the site on the below units, using chrome dev as well as in real life testing:</p>

 -   Moto G4 (360x640)
 -   Galaxy S5 (360x640)